Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis

-Hence, there is hope: if our conjecture holds true, when dealing with data sets of intrinsic dimension greater than one, in principle it is possible to solve any local problem that is solvable in the standard machine learning setting of cardinal distance information also in a setting of ordinal distance information of the kind \eqref{my_quest}.
+Hence, there is hope: if our conjecture holds, when dealing with a Euclidean data set of known intrinsic dimension, which is greater than one, then all statements of the kind~\eqref{my_quest} asymptotically contain all cardinal distance information up to rescaling.
+At least for such a data set we may hope that, in principle, we are able to solve any local problem that we can solve in a standard machine learning setting of cardinal distance information also in a setting of ordinal distance information of the type \eqref{my_quest}.
 However, it remains an open problem how to solve a local problem in practice except for an embedding approach. \\

-\textbf{Adaptivity:} Algorithms \ref{medoid_alg} to \ref{algorithm_rng_estimation} can deal with arbitrary collections of statements of the kind~\eqref{my_quest} that are gathered \emph{before} the application of the algorithm and are provided as input all at once.
+\item \textbf{Active learning:} Algorithms \ref{medoid_alg} to \ref{algorithm_rng_clustering} can deal with arbitrary collections of statements of the kind~\eqref{my_quest} that are gathered \emph{before} the application of the algorithm and are provided as input all at once.
 However, in many scenarios one might have the chance to actively query statements for intentionally chosen triples of objects.
 In such a scenario an algorithm for a machine learning task should interact with the process of querying statements and adaptively choose triples of objects for which statements are to be queried in such a way that the task at hand is solved as fast, accurately, cheaply, ... as possible.
-For the problems of medoid estimation or outlier identification it is easy to adapt Algorithms \ref{medoid_alg} or \ref{outlier_alg} in order to derive adaptive versions: starting with rough estimates of values $LD(O)$ for every object in the data set $\dataset$, one could immediately rule out some objects with very small (or high) estimated values and continue improving estimates of the values only of the remaining objects by querying further statements only for them.
+For the problems of medoid estimation or outlier identification it is easy to adapt Algorithm~\ref{medoid_alg} and Algorithm \ref{outlier_alg} in order to derive adaptive versions: starting with rough estimates of values $LD(O)$ for every object $O$ in the data set, one could immediately rule out some objects with very small (or high) estimated values and continue improving only estimates of the values of the remaining objects by querying further statements only for them.
 This strategy has been suggested by \citet{crowdmedian} for their method for medoid estimation.
-Studying the questions whether such a strategy comes with any guarantees, whether there might be better alternatives (of course, this depends on what one wants to achieve) or whether similar approaches apply to Algorithms~\ref{classification_alg} to \ref{algorithm_rng_estimation} is left for future work. \\
+Studying the questions whether such a strategy comes with any guarantees, whether there might be better alternatives (of course, this depends on what one wants to achieve), or whether similar approaches apply to Algorithms~\ref{classification_alg} to \ref{algorithm_rng_clustering} is left for future work. \end{itemize}